 Earn a minimum of $25,000 a year

 Hold a valid provisional or full driver licence

 Able to conduct all necessary checks on the vehicle independently

 Buying a car privately is the most popular way to purchase a car in Australia.
 Because of this, private sale car loans are relatively simple.
 Depending on the age of the vehicle, you may qualify for a car loan from a variety of lenders.
 Typically, you can arrange finance in a couple of days.

 Buying a vehicle through a private sale means that you’ll be responsible for all checks on the vehicle before finalising the purchase.
-You do NOT have the same consumer protections as you would if you were buying through a car dealership.
-Once you purchase the car privately, you assume full responsibility.
-You cannot take back the car after purchase through private sale.
+You do not have the same consumer protections as you would if you were buying through a car dealership.
+Once you purchase the car privately, you assume full responsibility; you cannot take back the car after purchasing it through private sale.

 Here we’ll walk you through the steps — from finding a car to making a purchase.

 First, you’ll want to find a vehicle to finance.
 In Australia, some of the most popular places to find private sale vehicles are online, including:

 Once you’ve found a vehicle you’re interested in buying that fits your budget, you’ll need to make sure you protect yourself by conducting a PPSR check before applying for vehicle finance with a car loan lender.